 As it incorporated language from the University's guidance on syllabi, the committee discussed the appropriate language related to examinations.
-The committee noted that many provisions of current guidance discuss expectations for "examinations," but members raised concerns that this language may not be flexible enough to cover all courses.
+Many provisions of current guidance discuss expectations for "examinations," but this language may not be flexible enough to cover all types of assessments.
 In many courses, papers or projects are more appropriate and are used in place of traditional mid-term or final exams.
 In addition, while current guidance states that final examinations must take place at the scheduled time, many courses require a final paper or project to be turned in instead.

-The committee discussed alternative language, and considered advice from the University Registrar and peer institutions on how to approach this issue.
-The University Registrar suggested that use of the term "examination" instead of "exam" could be more inclusive of different types of assessments such as projects or papers.
+The committee discussed alternative language for this issue.
+The University Registrar suggested that use of the term "examination" instead of "exam" is more inclusive of different types of assessments.
 Peer institutions provided a few examples of alternative language, including language that discusses both traditional exams and alternatives.
 For instance, policy language at the University of California Berkeley has language referring to "written final exams or alternative forms of final exams," while Penn State University has language indicating that "valid means other than the final examination exist for accomplishing these [evaluative] objectives (e.g., term paper, final project report, take-home examinations, etc.)."
 After discussion, in order to be more inclusive and capture all types of assessments, the Educational Affairs Committee voted to use "examinations and assessments" in all language entered into the policy.

-Upon returning to the grievance procedures in Fall 2015, the committee turned its attention to the procedural language in the document.
-The second half of the document describing the procedures for handling grievances included outdated language that referred to administrative structures that no longer exist.
+In Fall 2015, the committee turned its attention to the procedural language in the document.
+The procedures for handling grievances included outdated language that referred to administrative structures that no longer exist.
 The procedures also created processes that required a great deal of work each year to create a pool of members for potential screening and hearing boards that did not seem appropriate, given that cases requiring the use of such boards arise relatively infrequently.
 The Educational Affairs Committee worked with representatives from the Office of Undergraduate Studies and the Provost's Office to develop new procedural language to propose in its final revisions, and consulted with the Office of General Counsel on the final proposed language.

 In addition to updating language, the procedures were revised to remove one layer of review by the Dean for Undergraduate Studies.
 The revised procedures include two levels of review, one at the College or School level for grievances against a faculty member or program, and one at the Provost's Office level for grievances against Colleges or Schools.
 In all cases where a grievance is presented, steps for informal resolution are recommended before formal action is taken.
-If the grievance is not resolved through informal means, the formal resolution process for grievances against a faculty member or program begins with the dean convening a screening board to review the case and determine whether a hearing is necessary.
+If the grievance is not resolved through informal means, the formal resolution process for grievances begins with convening a screening board to review the case and determine whether a hearing is necessary.
 If so, a hearing board will be convened.
-The hearing board reports to the dean, who makes the final decision.
-Cases involving grievances against Colleges or Schools will be heard through the same process taking place at the level of the Provost's Office, and the Provost will make the final decision.
-In most cases where the dean is not a disinterested party, the case will be reviewed at the level of the Office of the Provost, and the Provost may choose to delegate responsibility to the Dean for Undergraduate Studies when appropriate.
+The hearing board reports to the dean or Provost, depending on the level of review, who makes the final decision.
+In cases where the dean is not a disinterested party, the case will be reviewed at the level of the Office of the Provost, and the Provost may choose to delegate responsibility to the Dean for Undergraduate Studies when appropriate.